Open-Source-Dashboard/osd-frontend/README.md

 - April 12 - May 18, 2024: Project planning and initial build.
 - May 20 - 24, 2024: Styling, logic finishing touches, features glow up, deployment.
 - May 27 - June 7, 2024: A/B testing on UI/UX.
-- June - August, 2024: Bug fixes and UI/UX tweaks.
+- June - August, 2024: Bug fixes and UI/UX tweaks, testing, and final touches.

 ## Acknowledgments